yeshua453/website/docs/controls/page.md

 #### `send_others_on_topic(topic, message)`

-Send message to all subscribers except sender on specific topic.
+Send message to all subscribers on specific topic except sender.

 #### `unsubscribe()`

-Unsubscribe current page session from broadcast messages, for example:
+Unsubscribe current app session from broadcast messages, for example:

 ```python
 @dataclass